Project Description

 Spray

 Teenage skunks are more prone to spraying than older ones.
 Young skunks are not mature enough to have control of the spray muscles.
 So, some leaks out as they walk.
 Skunks discharge the nauseating musk from their anal glands.
 And they’re capable of several discharges.
-Although, skunks would rather save their spray for extreme danger.
+However, skunks would rather save their spray from extreme danger.
 This is because it can take time to replenish the fluid.

-Most spraying occurs when females fight off males during breeding season.
-Another popular time for skunks to be spraying is in June when the young begin practicing.
+Most spraying occurs during the breeding season.
+The males can argue over a female.
+Likewise, the female will spray unwanted suitors.
+Another popular time for skunks to spray is in June, when the young begin practicing.
 Skunks can spray once they are two to four weeks old.
-Their one ounce of fluid is enough for 5 to 6 sprays, then need a day to recharge.
+One ounce of fluid is enough for 5 to 6 sprays.
+Then, they need a day to recharge.
 Older skunks learn not to leave themselves defenseless by using all their spray.
 Ohio striped skunks spray well from a 10-foot distance.
 They only spray when approached or directly threatened.

 Skunks will travel along your foundation plantings.
 That is when pets will encounter them.
-Give them their space do not approach them.
+Give them their space.
+Do not approach them.
 Watch territorial dogs if you let them out at night.
 They will give you a warning signal before spraying.
-Skunks stomping their feet and lifting their tail in the air is a sign to calmly remove yourself ASAP.
-They turn to face the aggressor, arch their backs, raise their tails, stamp the ground, and shuffle backwards.
-Then just before spraying, they bend into a u shape so their head and tail faces the target.
+Skunks stomping their feet and lifting their tail in the air are signs of spraying.
+Remove yourself ASAP calmly.
+They turn to face the aggressor, arch their backs, raise their tails, stamp the ground, and shuffle backward.
+Then, just before spraying, they bend into a u shape so their head and tail face the target.